GJSayers/hobo-hatch-b2b/README.md

 * [Website Mockup Generator](https://websitemockupgenerator.com/) Was used to generate project mock-ups.
 * [Coolors](https://coolors.co/) was used to generate the colour palette.
 * [GitHub](https://github.com/) is used to file the repository and record the version control.
-* [Gitpod](https://gitpod.io) was used for development and version control.
+* [GitPod](https://gitpod.io) was used for development and version control.
 * [Heroku](https://www.heroku.com) is the cloud-based platform used to deploy the project.
 * [Google Retools](https://developer.chrome.com/docs/devtools/) Has been used without the project to test, evaluate, edit and assess the project.
 * [W3C Validator](https://validator.w3.org/) To test the validity of the HTML code
 * [W3C Jigsaw](https://jigsaw.w3.org/css-validator/) To test the validity of the CSS code
 * [JShint](https://jshint.com/) To test the validity of the JS code
 * [PEP8 Online](http://pep8online.com/) To test the validity of the JS code
+* [Render](https://render.com/) For hosting after Heroku Free tier was removed
+* [ElephantDB](https://www.elephantsql.com/) For Database once Heroku Postgres became a chargable add-on.

 ## Deployment

 The deployment of a Full Stack e-commerce store using the Django framework takes multiple different considerations since we are also needing to store and serve multiple different images, take payments and store product and order data.
-To serve the project I am using an AWS S3 bucket to store and serve the static files / images, I am using Heroku to host the site and using the Heroku Postures add-on as the database.
+To serve the project I am using an AWS S3 bucket to store and serve the static files / images, I initially used  Heroku to host the site and using the Heroku Postgres add-on as the database.
+This was updated to use Render with Elephastsql Postgres DB.

 ## Local Deployment